Product Information Kakegawa Sannen-bancha (three-year aged bancha)

 Flavor: Mild roasted and bitter with a slight acid taste

-Best-before date: 1 year after the shipping date or 2 years after the shipping date if storing under 9 ℃ in the refrigerator
+Best-before date: 1 year after the shipping date or 2 years after the shipping date if stored under 9 ℃ in the refrigerator

 Certification body: Japan Organic & Natural Foods Association (JONA)